Tools Support

 Hidden Costs Many Shippers Miss

-• Rounding up — Some carriers round chargeable weight up to the nearest 0.5 or 1.0 CBM, which can add $50–$150 to small shipments.
+• Rounding up — Some carriers round your chargeable weight up to the nearest 0.5 or 1.0 CBM.
+This can add $50–$150 onto a small shipment.

-• Minimum charges — Many LCL services have a minimum charge of $300–$500 per shipment, which can make very small shipments (under 0.5 CBM) prohibitively expensive.
+• Minimum charges — Many LCL services set a floor charge of $300–$500 per shipment.
+This can make a very small load, under 0.5 CBM, cost far more than it should.

-• Peak season surcharges — Beyond fuel and port congestion, carriers add peak surcharges (called 'peak season adjustment') of $100–$300 per shipment during Oct–Dec.
+• Peak season surcharges — Past fuel and port jam fees, carriers add a peak fee, called a 'peak season adjustment.'
+This runs $100–$300 per shipment, during Oct–Dec.

-• Customs broker fees — Many 'all-in' quotes don't include customs clearance, which costs $150–$300 at destination.
-Clarify if this is included.
+• Customs broker fees — Many 'all-in' quotes leave out customs clearance, which costs $150–$300 at the destination.
+Always ask if this fee is part of the quote.

-• Storage and waiting time — If deconsolidation at destination CFS takes longer than contracted (usually 3–5 days included), daily storage fees of $25–$50 per day apply.
+• Storage and waiting time — If unpacking at the destination CFS runs past the set time, usually 3–5 free days, a daily storage fee of $25–$50 kicks in.

-• Premium handling — Oversized items, heavy concentration, or items requiring special stowage (e.g., machinery) incur additional premium charges of 10–25% on top of freight.
+• Premium handling — Oversized items, heavy loads packed tight, or goods that need special stowage, like machinery, add an extra fee of 10–25% on top of the freight cost.

 LCL Sea Freight Cost FAQ